Colleges of the University of York: Organisation and governance

 Like other plate glass universities, such as Lancaster, colleges are primarily residence halls as opposed to having the legal status of 'listed bodies' as seen at Oxford and Cambridge.
-However, the Colleges do still have considerable autonomy.
+However, the colleges do still have considerable autonomy.

-Every college is governed by its own constitution.
-Each college is run by a 'College Council' which is made up of the 'Head of college', a 'Deputy Head of college', the Dean, and representatives of the student membership.
-Often other non-voting members are included such as senior college Fellows, the senior Porter, and college tutors.
+Every college is governed by its own constitution, which designates a college council as its governing body.
+This is chaired by the Senior College Fellow, and consists of the College Manager, the Deputy College Manager, and representatives of the student membership.
+Often other non-voting members are included such as college fellows, and college tutors.

-Changes to the structure of the colleges starting in September 2015 means that 'Heads of college' will become part-time and will be assisted by a full-time 'Assistant Head of college'.

-Heads of College

-The primary official responsible for the running of a college is the 'Head of college'.
-Colleges use different terms when referring to their Head of college: